-(1) All drugs and biologicals must be stored in secure areas.
-All controlled drugs listed in Schedules II, III, IV, and V of the Comprehensive Drug Abuse Prevention and Control Act of 1976 must be stored in locked compartments within such secure storage areas.
-Only personnel authorized to administer controlled drugs as noted in subsection (i) of this section may have access to the locked compartments.

-(2) Discrepancies in the acquisition, storage, dispensing, administration, disposal, or return of controlled drugs must be investigated immediately by the pharmacist and hospice administrator and reported to the Director of Controlled Substances Registration in accordance with 37 TAC Chapter 13 (relating to Controlled Substances).
-A hospice must maintain a written account of its investigation and make it available to state and federal officials if requested.

-(o) A hospice must ensure that manufacturer recommendations for performing routine and preventive maintenance on durable medical equipment are followed.
-The equipment must be safe and work as intended for use in the client's environment.
+(b) A hospice must ensure that manufacturer recommendations for performing routine and preventive maintenance on durable medical equipment are followed.
+The equipment must be safe, and work as intended for use in the client's environment.
 Where a manufacturer recommendation for a piece of equipment does not exist, the hospice must ensure that repair and routine maintenance policies are developed.
 The hospice may use persons under contract to ensure the maintenance and repair of durable medical equipment.

-(p) A hospice must ensure that a client, where appropriate, as well as the family or other caregivers, receive instruction in the safe use of durable medical equipment and supplies.
+(c) A hospice must ensure that a client, where appropriate, as well as the family or other caregivers, receive instruction in the safe use of durable medical equipment and supplies.
 The hospice may use persons under contract to ensure client and family instruction.
 The client, family, or caregiver must be able to demonstrate the appropriate use of durable medical equipment to the satisfaction of the hospice staff.